luvnft/podsearch/README.md

 - Prisma Object Relational Mapper is used for database querying and modeling.
 Used with MySQL as database.

 ### Indexer
-Contunously fetches from database and pushing in new transcriptions.
+Contunously fetches from database and pushing in new transcriptions to Meilisearch instance.

+### Meilisearch instance
+A meilisearch instance running with the following settings:
+...

 ### Transcriber/Re-alignment-service
 - The transcriber is a python script that grabs a selection of podcast names from a json.